The Child Foretold:

 He loves that job.
 But it is now an impediment.
 It’s time to go.

 With Voldemort demanding his death, he is going to have to step aside and finally trust his followers.
 We had already watched Dumbledore stage-manage two elaborate scams to distract Voldemort from Harry in this series.
-One inside the school, and one outside it.
+One inside the school in year 1, and one outside it in year 5.
 And Harry, with no active role of his own in either one, managed to mess with both of them.
 With fatal consequences for somebody.
 Both times.

 I suspected that the Order would be running another scam in year 7 to distract Voldemort from Harry, and that this time, Harry had his own vitally important mission to keep him busy and out of it.
 In fact, Harry had been assigned the single mission which was least likely to draw him into Voldemort’s direct path.

-I was sure that Albus almost certainly had made sure that Harry will get some of the info that he was still missing.
+I was sure that Albus almost certainly had made arrangements for Harry to get some of the info that he was still missing.
 We knew that Harry is still missing vital info that he needs in order to complete his task.
 But what Albus was able to provide was pitifully little.

 Well, no such luck.
 I am completely disgusted by the direction Rowling chose to take the final book in the series.
 You may not be able to satisfy all the readers in a series of this length and complexity, but you ought to at least make an attempt to keep the story interesting.
 Having your so-called hero sitting cluelessly in a tent is not interesting.